Presentations of pseudodistributive laws: Pseudomonads

-We start this section by recalling two equivalent definitions of pseudomonad, including the three axioms which are known to be redundant by results of Kelly \cite{kellymaclanecoherence}.
-We then list three equivalent characterizations of pseudodistributive laws.
-The justification of these definitions is left to the next section, where we will use these redundant pseudomonad axioms to explain why three of the usual pseudodistributive law axioms are redundant.
+We start this section by recalling two equivalent definitions of pseudomonad (namely the monoidal and no-iteration forms), including the three axioms which are known to be redundant in monoidal form by results of Marmolejo \cite{marm1997}, and in no-iteration form (also called extensive form) by results of Street and Lack \cite{mndwarp}.